 What is the EYFS?

-It describes how your child should be kept safe and cared for and how everyone can make sure that your child achieves as much as they can in their earliest years of life
+The early years foundation stage (EYFS) describes how early years practitioners should work with both your children and you to support their development and learning.
+It describes how your child should be kept safe and cared for as well as how everyone can make sure that your child achieves as much as they can in their earliest years of life.

 What are the EYFS points?

 A Unique Child – every child is a competent learner from birth who can be resilient, capable, confident and self-assured.